MarkTheF4rth/youtube-dl/CONTRIBUTING.md

 **Please include the full output of youtube-dl when run with `-v`**.

+Here is a short step-by-step guide on how to contribute to our project, please ask yourself each of these questions before filing a bug report:
+- Is the description of the issue itself sufficient?
+- Are you using the latest version?
+- Is this issue already documented?
+- Why are existing options not enough?
+- Is there enough context in your bug report?
+- Does your issue involve one problem and one problem only?
+- Is anyone going to need the feature?
+- Is your question about youtube.dl?
+This manual goes through detailed instruction on each of these questions if you are unclear on anything.
+To view instructions for developers, please scroll to the bottom this page for elaboration.

 The output (including the first lines) contain important debugging information.
 Issues without the full output are often not reproducible and therefore do not get solved in short order, if ever.

-Please re-read your issue once again to avoid a couple of common mistakes (you can and should use this as a checklist):
+Please re-read your issue once again to avoid a couple of common mistakes (you can and should use this as a check list):

 ### Is the description of the issue itself sufficient?